Red–black tree

-In computer science, a red–black tree is a specialised binary search tree data structure noted for fast storage and retrieval of ordered information, and a guarantee that operations will complete within a known time.
-Compared to other self-balancing binary search trees, the nodes in a red-black tree hold an extra bit called "color" representing "red" and "black" which are used when re-organising the tree to ensure that it is always approximately balanced.
+In computer science, a red–black tree is a self-balancing binary search tree data structure noted for fast storage and retrieval of ordered information.
+The nodes in a red-black tree hold an extra "color" bit, often drawn as red and black, which help ensure that the tree is always approximately balanced.

 When the tree is modified, the new tree is rearranged and "repainted" to restore the coloring properties that constrain how unbalanced the tree can become in the worst case.
 The properties are designed such that this rearranging and recoloring can be performed efficiently.